Where did the Israelites cross the Red Sea?

 Of Wildernesses, Water and Complaining

-The Bible describes only one “wilderness” before the Red Sea crossing—and then three or four entirely different wildernesses from the Red Sea to Mount Sinai (Josephus called them entire countries).
+The Bible describes only one “wilderness” before the Red Sea crossing—and then three entirely different wildernesses from the Red Sea to Mount Sinai (Josephus called them entire countries).
 This fits perfectly with the distance-layout for a Gulf of Suez crossing.
-But are we to believe that, for a Gulf of Aqaba crossing, the 400-kilometer journey across the Sinai Peninsula is referenced as barely a single wilderness—whereas the last 80-kilometer stretch to Jabal al-Lawz constitutes three or four different wildernesses, or countries?
+But are we to believe that, for a Gulf of Aqaba crossing, the 400-kilometer journey across the Sinai Peninsula is referenced as barely a single wilderness—whereas the last 80-kilometer stretch to Jabal al-Lawz constitutes three different wildernesses, or countries?
 Again, in this respect, the math is the wrong way around.

 But this biblical layout fits hand-in-glove with a Suez crossing: The single, shorter desert region just before the Gulf of Suez, followed by the well-known, standard geographical division of the Sinai Peninsula into three separate “wildernesses”: the northern Dune Sheet, the central Tih Plateau and the southern mountainous Sinai Massif.